You must use Notepad++ to code your HTML — you may not use Dreamweaver or any other web authoring software.

 Add some text style

-<h2> etc. Add some style using a different font style and colour.
-Do NOT underline – underlining is reserved for hyperlinks.
+Add some style to your headings using a different font style and colour.
+Do NOT underline — underlining is reserved for hyperlinks.
+Remember to keep your formatting consistent and professional.
+Check your textbook for the section dealing with user-friendly design and the basics of good web design.

 If you choose to up your game a little and use CSS for this (or any other reason) be sure to fulfil the requirements of the PAT by using the standard HTML tag attributes elsewhere in your website.
 Read more about starting out with CSS here: Starting simple CSS.